Provider claims and safety checks

 Does it give clear safety warnings?

-Good provider wording should warn against unregulated sellers, fake products, social media supply and services that skip clinical checks.
+A good page should warn against unregulated sellers, fake products, social media supply and services that skip clinical checks.

-Does it show enough public evidence?
+Does it show enough detail?

 Rybelsus is a common source of naming confusion, so check Rybelsus weight-loss claims before treating tablet wording as weight-management access.